 Do not rinse for the first 24 hours.
 After that, you may use a mild, diluted mouthwash.
 Repeat as necessary to help keep the dressing clean.

 Do not brush the surgical site.
 You may resume normal brushing/flossing in other areas the following day.

-Should you have any questions or concerns during regular office hours, please do not hesitate to contact us at Lillian C Lyons - Dental Specialists & Implant Center at the Woodlands Phone Number 936-231-8937.
+Should you have any questions or concerns during regular office hours, please do not hesitate to contact Lillian C Lyons - Dental Specialists & Implant Center at The Woodlands at 936-231-8937.

 3117 College Park Dr #230, The Woodlands, TX 77384